sovaai/chatKit-lib/docs/components/message.md

 ### Styles <a name="custom_styles"></a>
-To call the [styleAPI](https://github.com/sovaai/chatKit-lib/blob/master/docs/apimethods/styleAPI.md "description of method") with event `changeUserMessage` (for user messages) or `changeResponseMessage` (for response messages), it's allows you to choose and overwrite style values in chosen theme and chosen container in [Styles](#conf_styles), on which component `Message` (user or response) is based.
+To call the [styleAPI](https://github.com/sovaai/chatKit-lib/blob/master/docs/apimethods/styleAPI.md "description of method") with event `changeUserMessage`, it's allows you to choose and overwrite style values in chosen theme and chosen container in [Styles](#conf_styles), on which component `Message` is based.

 For user message: